Coronavirus: Department of Health reports 43 more deaths of patients with Covid-19

 On Thursday, NPHET also reported 629 new confirmed cases processed by Irish labs, and 95 processed in a German lab.
 The total number of confirmed cases now stands at 13,271.

-Professor Philip Nolan, chairman of the NPHET Epidemiological Modelling Advisory Group, said models showing the different stages of the disease in Ireland over the past six weeks are positive.
+Professor Philip Nolan, chairman of the NPHET Epidemiological Modelling Advisory Group, said data showing the different stages of the disease in Ireland over the past six weeks are positive.

 “We now estimate our R0 to be between 0.7 and 1.0, which means current restrictions are successfully suppressing the disease.”